IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 | Inclu.Leadership |     3.56      |     2.70   |      3.87         |
 | Bias Reporting   |     3.35      |     2.53   |      3.46         |
 | Visibility       |     3.38      |     2.87   |      3.87         |

 ---

-### 4.8 Correlation Analysis

-Correlation between Psychological Safety and Bias Reporting: 0.78

-**Insight:** The strong positive correlation (R > 0.6) suggests these two issues are fundamentally linked.Employees who feel psychologically safe are far more likely to trust the reporting process.You cannot fix one without fixing the other.

----